Guys, Here’s How to Feel and Act More Confident

 The good thing about changing your thoughts is that they’ll change your sense of composure.
 You’ll put out new, more confident vibes!
 And the new vibes will encourage people to interact with you in new ways.

-No, it’s because you felt exhausted by the thought of having to serve as her human bicycle pump, inflating her depleted sense of self-worth.
+No, it was because you felt exhausted by the thought of having to serve as her human bicycle pump, inflating her depleted sense of self-worth.

-So be that person.
+So be that person for yourself.
 Be the person that FEELS worthy and confident and attractive, and guess what?
 You’ll wind up appearing worthy and confident and attractive to others.

 Ready to jump in and start feeling more confident?
 Talk to a member of Team SG about how to get your closet in confidence boost mode.